 1993: CRS acquired buildings on West 78th and 79th Streets for expansion of Rodeph Sholom School; 79th Street building dedication ceremony.

-We’re not just getting better—we’re getting older!
-CRS took on some major capital projects in this era.
-Accessibility and space upgrades ensure optimal access and worship experience for our congregants.
+CRS took on some major capital projects.
+Accessibility and space upgrades ensured optimal access and worship experience for our congregants.

 Accessibility efforts of the early aughts started a larger dialogue about inclusion.
 How could we better serve those for whom attending a religious service was difficult?
 In 2010, we inaugurated first Shireinu special needs worship service at Rosh Hashanah.
 CRS now leads four holiday Shireinu services each year.

-2000: Rebecca Garfein appointed first female cantor; CRS building and bimah made handicapped accessible.
+2000: Rebecca Garfein appointed first female cantor.
+CRS building and bimah made wheelchair accessible.

 2001: Rodeph Sholom School added 7th and 8th grades.